“Yeah, well hindsight is 20/20.”

 Your friend is upset because he fell for a scam and lost $4000 dollars.
 He's angry with himself because he thinks he should have known it was a trick.
 You agree that he should have known that, but you don't think he should be so angry at himself.
-You say:
+You make this to observation.

 Yeah, well hindsight is 20/20.

 This is a saying which means that "It's easy to know the right thing to do after something has happened, but it's hard to predict the future."